What To Do When Your Spouse Lacks Empathy

 2. Create an opportunity to talk.

-Set aside a non-threatening time to discuss with your spouse.
+Set aside a non-threatening time to discuss emotional safety with your spouse.
 Without attacking or accusing (because you want to be an emotionally safe person, too), ask…

 Listening to each other can help you both understand how to create a safe environment.